List of Elfen Lied characters: Mariko

 Meanwhile, Kurama reconciles with Mariko, who immediately afterward protects him from being hit by a non-explosive missile.
 After being hit by this missile, Mariko temporarily manifests a split personality like Lucy/Nyu that is infantile and affectionate towards her father.
 Nyu then appears searching for Nana, Kurama shoots her and she turns into Lucy.
 Lucy attempts to kill him, but Mariko sacrifices herself to save her father.
 She tries to kill Lucy to protect Kurama by activating the bombs that were inside of her body, while holding on to Lucy, but fails despite her efforts.
 While the bombs indeed go off, they do not kill Lucy.
-She instead only loses her horns, and becomes Nyu for the next several months, but not before seemingly tearing Marikos head off just mere seconds from the explosion.
+She instead only loses her horns, and becomes Nyu for the next several months, but not before tearing Mariko's head off just mere seconds from the explosion.

 In the final episode of the anime, this encounter is different.
 Mariko tells him that during her entire life at the institute's prison, she dreamed that one day he and her mother would come to take her home and live as a real family.
 She demands to know why he allowed her to suffer in the institute her whole life, and becomes jealous when Nana calls Kurama "papa."
 Mariko threatens to kill Nana, and Kurama raises his gun but is unable to shoot her.
 Instead, Kurama walks over to Mariko and hugs her tightly.
 He then picks her up in his arms, and promises they will never again be apart, while ordering an assistant to detonate the remaining bomb inside of her body.
 Kurama then tells Mariko he never stopped thinking about her and that her mother loved her until the moment she died.
 The assistant, after hesitating, activates the bombs, killing the both of them.

-Later in the manga, four copies of Mariko (Diana, Cynthia, Barbara and Arishia) are created by Doctor Nousou, with parts of their frontal lobes removed and electrical components added so that they follow his every command.
-Three of them (Diana is injured and stays behind) and a group of soldiers raid the Kaede inn, but nearly all are killed by Lucy's increased powers, only a few including Barbara and Nousou survive.
-In the hospital, Nousou removes the component in Barbara's forehead to see if they can truly coexist with humans, she cuts off his head and goes after Nana.
-Just as she is about to kill her, she is shot dead by Kazuma.
-Diana later helps Arakawa escape the island before being killed by another Diclonius.